Download This Sample

 - Farming communities began to expand and consolidate centralized government which then became the first dynasty of China.
 Between 2070 and 1600 BCE, the Xia Dynasty existed with Yu the Great as its founder.
 It is believed that he worked for long years to control the flooding of the Yellow River.

 - Yu was also believed to have established the system of dynasty and succession.
 During the first dynasty, the ruling class populated urban areas, while peasants were more agricultural.

 - The second dynasty, Shang (1600- 1046 BCE) was established by Tang who overthrew Yu’s descendants.
-The system of writing, religion, architecture, and bronze metallurgy were credited in this dynasty.
+The system of writing, religion, architecture, and bronze metallurgy were credited with this dynasty.

 - Around 1046 BCE, Zhou Dynasty was set up by King Wu of the Zhou province after he rebelled against King Zhou of Shang.
 Chinese philosophers such as Confucius, Mencius, and Lao Tzu flourished during this era.